andxwang/shortest-flights/README.md

 to run the project.

-The terminal will prompt you to enter a start point for the BFS
+The terminal will prompt you to enter a start point for the BFS.

-## not gonna finishh writing this section for now in case we change it

-The terminal will prompt you to enter a start and end point as an airport code in all caps.
+For the shortest path, the terminal will prompt you to enter a start and end point as an airport code in all caps.
 This code is the IATA code of the airports of your choosing.

+## Outputs

+The BFS traversal result will be stored in BFS_Result.txt.
 The result of the shortest path between those two airports in IATA form will be printed in the terminal as shown below.

 ![alt text](https://postimg.cc/wtVxVtdw)